 Figure 10.
-Overheads associated with Hadoop, CGL-MapReduce and MPI for iterative MapReduce (Both axes are in log scale)
+Total Kmeans time against the number of data points (Both axes are in log scale)

 Swazall is an interpreted programming language for developing MapReduce programs based on Google's MapReduce implementation.
 R. Pike et al. present its semantics and its usability in their paper [17].
 The language is geared towards processing large document collections, which are typical operations for Google.
 However, it is not clear how to use such a language for scientific data processing.